thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 To add any of the chart widgets to your dashboards, you should:

-{% include images-gallery.html imageCollection="charts-addwidget" showListImageTitles="true" preview="false" %}
+{% include images-gallery.html imageCollection="charts-addwidget" showListImageTitles="true" %}

 ## Chart widget types